 This post is particularly link-heavy with many references to tools and languages.
 For reference, here are my preferred guides for each of the Markup languages discussed:

 Special thanks to Rebecca Bilbro for editing and contributing to this post.
 Without her, this would certainly have been much less readable!

-As always, please follow @DistrictDataLab on Twitter and subscribe to this blog by clicking the Subscribe button on the blog home page.
+As always, please follow @DistrictDataLab on Twitter and subscribe to this blog by clicking the Subscribe button below.

 District Data Labs provides data science consulting and corporate training services.
 We work with companies and teams of all sizes, helping them make their operations more data-driven and enhancing the analytical abilities of their employees.
 Interested in working with us?
 Let us know!